Modelling Concurrency with Comtraces and Generalized Comtraces: Conclusion and Future Work

 \section{Conclusion and Future Work}

-The concept of a comtrace is revisited and its extension, the g-comtrace, is introduced.
-Both comtraces and g-comtraces can be seen as generalizations of Mazurkiewicz traces.
-We analyzed some algebraic and linguistic properties of comtraces and g-comtraces, where an interesting application of the algebraic properties of comtraces is the proof of the uniqueness of comtrace canonical representation.
+The comtrace concept is revisited and its extension, the g-comtrace notion, is introduced.
+Comtraces and g-comtraces are generalizations of Mazurkiewicz traces, where the concepts of simultaneity, serializability and interleaving are used to define the quotient monoids instead of the usual independency relation in the case of traces.
+We analyzed some algebraic properties of comtraces and g-comtraces, where an interesting application is the proof of the uniqueness of comtrace canonical representation.
 We study the canonical representations of traces, comtraces and g-comtraces and their mutual relationships in a more unified framework.
-We observe that traces and comtraces have a natural unique canonical form which corresponds to their maximal concurrent representation, while the only unique canonical representation of a g-comtrace is by choosing the lexicographically least element of the g-comtrace.
-We also revisit the mutual relationship between comtraces and so-structures from \cite{JK95} and show that each comtrace can be uniquely represented by a so-structure.
+We observe that comtraces have a natural unique canonical form which corresponds to their maximal concurrent representation\footnote{This is also true for traces when they are represented as {\em vector firing sequences} \cite{DJKL}}, while the unique canonical representation of g-comtrace can only be obtained by choosing the lexicographically least element.